tmpvar/weld/README.md

 weld is template antimatter for Javascript+JSON.
 It is the antithesis of most templating technology.
 There is no special sugar required to add data into your markup.
-And best of all it works in the browser and on the server!
+And best of all it works in the browser and your node.js server!

 ## How does this work?

-templates + instructions + data = html
+markup + instructions + data = html

 ## Motivation

 - Promote portable code/markup.
 - Standards compliant.
 No workarounds such as <%=foo%> or {foo}.
-- More readable.
+- More readable code/markup.
 - Increase maintainability by decoupling desperate technologies.

 ## Usage

 weld is a jQuery plugin.
+Why jQuery?
+A lot of people know how to use it.
+But don't worry, this is a very light-weight plugin.
 <pre>
   $(selector).weld(data, [callback]);
 </pre>